Ignite Guidelines and Deadlines

 Application Review Process

 An Ignite committee will conduct a preliminary evaluation of all the proposals received.
 Applicants may provide the names of any potential reviewers that should be excluded from review of their study, and a brief explanation as to why.
 Ignite awards will be made based on both the strength of the research and overall responsiveness to the Ignite Program criteria.
-Proposals that meet all requirements will be sent to external reviewers.

 Investigators with the top rated proposals will then be asked to provide an oral presentation to the internal Ignite committee.